-In a country like Nigeria, with a haphazard health care system, everyone should have a health insurance plan.
+In a country like Nigeria, with a haphazard health care system, everyone should have a health insurance plan, we have also compiled the top 10 HMO firms in Nigeria for you.
 While seeking insurance, affordability comes to the mind, but several factors affect the cost of health insurance plans.
 These factors are discussed below.

 What determines Health Insurance Costs

 - Age: Age is a huge determinant for health insurance cost and premiums.
 The older a person is, the higher cost of the insurance plan.
 This is usually so because of the susceptibility of aged persons to illnesses.

 - Past Medical Record: another factor that determines the cost of insurance costs is one’s previous medical history.
 A clear medical history will translate to lower premiums.
 A person with more health-related issues is a higher risk to cover therefore, depending on the specific issue, health insurance cost may rise.

 - Your Occupation: the nature of your job is a deciding factor on the price of health insurance.
 A person with high-risk jobs will incur more health insurance premium than low-risk occupations.